Overview of COVID-19 and Mechanical Ventilation

 Preventing the spread of Covid-19 is a priority and responsibility for everyone.
 Healthcare workers around the globe are fighting to slow the spread of the disease.
 Infection control measures are paramount to protecting workers and patients.

 Hand hygiene is the most effective way to prevent the spread of infection.
+Hand hygiene signage can be found on the WHO website.
 Standard precautions also include prevention of needle-stick or sharps injury; safe waste management; cleaning and disinfection of equipment; and cleaning of the environment.

 The World Health Care Guidelines indicates the following: “Ensure that health care workers performing aerosol-generating procedures use the appropriate PPE, including gloves, long-sleeved gowns, eye protection, and fit-tested particulate respirators (N95 or equivalent, or higher level of protection).
 A scheduled fit test should not be confused with a users’ seal check before each use.
 Whenever possible, use adequately ventilated single rooms when performing aerosol-generating procedures, meaning negative pressure rooms with a minimum of 12 air changes per hour or at least 160 L/second/patient in facilities with natural ventilation.
 Avoid the presence of unnecessary individuals in the room.
 Care for the patient in the same type of room after mechanical ventilation commences.”
 (WHO, 2020).